lorne-rtm/rtm-docs/README.md

 ## ✍️ Contributing

-This Raptoreum documentation is written in [reStructuredText](https://docutils.sourceforge.io/rst.html) and is designed to be built with [Sphinx](https://www.sphinx-doc.org/) and hosted by [Read the Docs](https://readthedocs.org/).
-Feel free to [open an issue](https://github.com/lorne-rtm/rtm-docs/) or submit PRs modifying the English source text in this repository.
+This Raptoreum documentation is written in [Markdown](https://www.markdownguide.org/) and is designed to be built with [Sphinx](https://www.sphinx-doc.org/) and is hosted by [Read the Docs](https://readthedocs.org/).
+Feel free to [open an issue](https://github.com/lorne-rtm/rtm-docs/) or submit PRs for the English text in this repository.
 These docs also fully support [Myst Markdown](https://mystmd.org/).

 ## 📜 License